nitindermohan/oak-new-docs/content/docs/concepts/scheduling.md

 ## Scheduling Algorithm

 At each layer, the scheduling decision consists of the creation of a `candidate_list` of clusters (or workers) called **filtering** process, and finally, the selection of the "best" candidate according to a scheduling algorithm.
+This filtering process reduces the search space, and the scheduling algorithm can focus on the most suitable candidates.
+The filtering is based on the job requirements and the resource capabilities.

 {{< svg "concepts/scheduling/scheduling-algo" >}}